turbot/steampipe-cloud-sdk-go/docs/UserWorkspaceModVariables.md

 [[Back to README]](../README.md)

-## DeleteUserWorkspaceModVariableSetting
+## DeleteSetting

-> WorkspaceModVariable DeleteUserWorkspaceModVariableSetting(ctx, userHandle, workspaceHandle, modAlias, variableName).Execute()
+> WorkspaceModVariable DeleteSetting(ctx, userHandle, workspaceHandle, modAlias, variableName).Execute()

 Delete setting for a mod variable in a user workspace